 Stock & Sales Trend Report

-- Multiple purchase orders will be required if an item is in great demand but the inventory system only has small quantities of it on hand.
+- Multiple purchase orders will be required if an item is in great but the inventory system only has small quantities of it on hand.
 This will have a significant impact on inventory turnover and raise the risk of lost sales.
 A product’s Net sales might provide information about the quantity that needs to be supplied.

 - To determine whether the existing strategy was ineffective, lost sales and coverage status must also be tracked.
 This information can be utilized to optimize inventory.